Genuinely Robust Inference for Clustered Data: Mathematical Proofs

 \subsection{Proof of Theorem \ref{cor:thin_tail}}

-\begin{proof}[Proof of Theorem \ref{cor:thin_tail}] The case of $\alpha<2$ follows directly from Lemma \ref{theorem:main}.
+\begin{proof}[Proof of Theorem \ref{cor:thin_tail}] We establish the result for both the CS bootstrap and subsampling.
+The case of $\alpha<2$ follows directly from Lemma \ref{theorem:main}.
 For $\alpha=2$, the proof is similar to the proof of Lemma \ref{theorem:main} with the following minor modifications.
 First, when $\alpha=2$, $S_g$ is in the domain of attraction of the normal distribution and hence Theorem 3.4 in \cite{gine1997student} yields

 Second, to show the asymptotic equivalence of $SN_1(\theta)$ and $SN_2(\theta)$, note that both $S_g$ and $(X_g'X_g)$ belong to the domain of attraction of the normal law when $\alpha=2$.
 We branch into two cases.
 In case that both $S_g$ and $(X_g'X_g)$ have finite variances, we have